mediafinger/chimera_http_client/README.markdown

 ## Development

-After checking out the repo, run `rake` to run the tests and rubocop.
+After checking out the repo, run `rake` to run the **tests and rubocop**.

-You can also run `irb -r lib/http_client.rb` to open an interactive prompt that will allow you to experiment.
+You can also run `rake console` to open an irb session with the `HttpClient` pre-loaded that will allow you to experiment.

 ### Maintainers and Contributors